About me and links

 If you stood at the main entrance with your back to Broomfield House the view over the lake to an avenue of mature elm trees was a wonder to behold.
 Dutch Elm disease put paid to the trees although a replanting scheme has helped to put back a little glory.

-Sadly Broomfield House burned down decades ago and to Enfield Borough Councils utter shame it remains a ruin.
+Sadly Broomfield House burned down decades ago and to Enfield Borough Councils utter shame it remains a ruin and same Council have a plan to demolish it's remains at a cost of £320,000.
 However in it’s heyday as I remember it was a mecca for families to enjoy.
-In those days you could get 3 pennies back on an empty bottle of R Whites lemonade if you returned it to the cafe or anywhere that sold it.
+In those days you could get 3 old pennies back on an empty bottle of R Whites lemonade if you returned it to the cafe forming part of the rear of Broomfield House or anywhere that sold it.
 Needless to say that you rarely saw a bottle discarded as an oik like me would soon turn it into 3d.
 Mum would turn a blind eye to me diving into the litter bins to salvage a bottle as it was another few pennies made or saved one way or another.
 A good days haul might be some 6 bottles which would make me 1/6d [7 1/2p].
 Whatever happened to such common sense recycling?
 My last visit to this once wonderful public place saw plastic pop bottles thrown everywhere and the gardens a shadow of what they used to be.
 I was told that ‘cut-backs’ were to blame.
 I bet the late Lord Broomfield is spinning in his grave.
 Such a shame.....

 I recall when my Mum first let me pay the Conductor on the 34 bus giving me 5d for ‘a 3 and a 2 please’.
 A friendly conductor often would let me turn the handle on the ticket machine.
 A 5d fare could be paid for with an amazing selection of coins then.
 20 farthings if you wanted to risk the wrath of the conductor, 10 halfpennies, 5 pennies, a bronze threepenny piece and a few more copper coins.
 Being given a coin in change with Queen Victoria’s head on it was commonplace.
 I often wondered, with a child’s naivety, why, when we boarded the 629 trolleybus at Wood Green and my Dad was the conductor how he’d always forget to take our fare!